-Find the sellers who are willing to sell their property for a laughably-low price, and do it in the least amount of time possible.
+Find the sellers who are willing to sell their property for a laughably low price and do it in the least amount of time possible.

-The 3 Things You Need To Know
+3 Things You Need to Know

-It took me a while to figure this out, but I eventually nailed down 3 Essential Pieces Of Information that I simply had to have in order to make an educated offer on any piece of real estate.
-They are as follows:
+It took me a while to figure this out.
+Eventually, I nailed down three essential pieces of information that I simply needed to have in order to make an educated offer on any property.

-1. A Parcel Map Of The Property
+1. A Parcel Map of the Property

 - Will this be easy or difficult for me to sell?

-2. The Property’s Market Value
+2. The Property’s Approximate Market Value

-I really can’t make an educated offer on any piece of real estate without some inclination as to what the property is worth.
-Granted, my valuation of the property doesn’t need to be flawless, but I need to at least explore the situation.
+I can’t make an educated offer on any piece of real estate without some idea of what the property is worth.
+Granted, my property valuation doesn’t need to be flawless, but I need to at least explore the situation.

-“Send me an offer, I’ll consider anything!”
+“Send me an offer; I’ll consider anything!”

-“I have no idea what this property is worth, I was hoping you could tell me?”
+“I have no idea what this property is worth.
+I was hoping you could tell me?”

 “Oh yeah, that property.
 I haven’t seen it in over 20 years.
-Just let me know your offer and I’ll get right back to you.”
+Just let me know your offer, and I’ll get right back to you.”

-Sometimes it’s because they can’t afford the property, sometimes it’s because they just don’t care about it, but whatever the reason—these are clear indicators that you’re talking to the right kind of seller and they’re willing to work with you.
+Sometimes it’s because they can’t afford the property.
+Sometimes it’s because they don’t care about it.
+Whatever the reason—these are clues that I'm talking to the right seller, and they’ll probably be willing to work with me.

-Living With An Imperfect System
+Living With an Imperfect System

 Too Much Preliminary Research Can Be Dangerous

 It’s an issue of sunk costs.
-I don’t know about you, but when I invest hours, days, weeks or even years of my life into something, I want to see some kind of tangible result.
+I don’t know about you, but when I invest hours, days, weeks, or even years of my life into something, I want to see some kind of tangible result.

 Get Comfortable Walking Away